This is a list of questions frequently sent to Foreign Press Center Japan (FPCJ).

 -

-1. Free participation in our symposiums, seminars and get-togethers with foreign journalists
+1. Participating in seminars and networking events with foreign journalists

 -

-The annual membership fee qualifies for a tax break as a donation.
-FPCJ became a public interest incorporated foundation in April 2011.
-A corporate body that gives a donation to a public interest incorporated foundation is given tax incentives; in addition to the "general deducible expense" that the corporate tax code normally allows, it can be eligible for the "deducible expense concerning a donation to a specified public interest enhancement corporation."
-For details refer to the "guide to the new tax codes related to public interest incorporated foundations" on the website of the National Tax Agency.
-(Tax System on Donations, 8 pages)
+The annual membership fee for Supporting Members (200,000 yen) qualifies for a tax exemption as a donation in Japan.
+The FPCJ became a public interest incorporated foundation in April 2011.
+Corporations that donate to a public interest incorporated foundation may be eligible for a special deductible for this donation.
+For details, refer to the website of the National Tax Agency.

 -

-* The “Golden Week” of consecutive national holidays from the end of April to early May.
+-Golden Week, a series of consecutive holidays from the end of April to early May

 -

-if they are staying for only a short time for the genuine purpose of reporting.
+In principle, media representatives from countries that have reciprocal visa waiver agreements with Japan are not required to obtain visas (excluding some countries such as the U.S.) if they are staying for only a short time for the purpose of reporting.
 Media representatives from other countries are required to apply for a visa beforehand at a Japanese embassy or consulate general.
 The FPCJ does not issue letters of invitation for visa applications.

 -